Donald Macintyre (Royal Navy officer): The sinking of BickertonBickerton was sent north to Scapa Flow in July 1944 to join the Home Fleet once more. On 18 August she was acting as part of the screen for the cruiser Kent and two aircraft carriers, Nabob and Trumpeter in the southern Arctic Ocean. Nabob was torpedoed without warning; Macintyre had just given the order for all screening ships to deploy their CAT noise-makers (to seduce any acoustic torpedoes away from the ships), when Bickerton was also hit. Most of the stern, including the quarterdeck, had disappeared. Due to the importance attached to saving Nabob and the proximity of the German-held Norwegian coast, it was decided to sink Bickerton with a torpedo from a destroyer. Macintyre was transferred to the Aylmer.

-The end
+Return to naval aviation

 Macintyre was taken off sea duty.
 With hindsight he acknowledged that he was "ready for this".
 The change in the nature of anti-submarine warfare, with U-boats switching to lone-wolf attacks in coastal areas, required different tactics and was "best left to fresher men".
-Macintyre sensed it was "Time to go" and returned to aviation, ending the war as commander of a Naval air station.
+Macintyre sensed it was "time to go" and returned to aviation, ending the war as commander of a naval air station.

-Later career
+Later life 1945–1981

 Macintyre left the Navy after the war, forging a successful career as a historian and author.
 He published an autobiography, U-Boat Killer, in 1956, and followed it with 15 books on various aspects of naval history.

-Successes
+In 1955, Macintyre returned Otto Kretschmer's binoculars, which he had kept in 1941.
+At the time, Kretschmer was president of the Deutscher Marinebund, a member club of the International Maritime Confederation.